How Do I Keep Rodents Out of My Restaurant?

 Mice are herbivores who love grains and seeds.
 Rats are omnivores who will eat nearly anything.
 Both are tenacious in their appetites and love dining out in new places.
 Prevent mice and rats from making your restaurant their new favorite by reducing your appeal.

-What if I Have Rodents in My Restaurant?
+What if I Have Mice or Rats in My Restaurant?

 Have you already seen the telltale (or tell tail) signs of mouse or rat infestation in your restaurant?
 These include: